 - Ongoing assessment of task completion, which meets quality expectations

-- Successfully meeting deadlines based on workplan
+- Successfully meeting deadlines based on the work plan

 - Completing progress reports as required